 How the Monsoon Kids shoot came about

 When I heard the familiar “Thank goodness I’ve found you.
 I didn’t know where to look” from the in-house producer at Monsoon, her brief was music to my ears.
 She needed a shoot-friendly farm, with farmyard, animals (a whole array this time) and a gorgeous character-loaded barn.
-Without the budget for a production company to lead the planning, and yet with little time to scout around, I was able to take away the scouting for Monsoon and provide enough choice for the Creative Director to make the selection.
+Without the budget for a production company to lead the planning, and yet with little time to scout around herself, I was able to take away the “needle in a haystack” whirlwind that could ensure for Monsoon and instead quickly provide enough choice for the Creative Director to make the selection.